-Our research therefore contributes to the literature on the effects of regulation and policies on corporate social responsibility and, more specifically, on the impact of non-financial reporting.
+Our research contributes more specifically to the literature on the impact of non-financial reporting.
 This literature regards non-financial reporting (intended as formal communication of policies and practices not included in standard financial accounting) as a form of "soft" regulation affecting and stimulating corporate social and environmental responsible choices, even though not imposing specific rules about modalities of information disclosure (Jackson et al. 2019; Stolowy and Paugam, 2018).
+Christensen et al. (2017) examine the real effects of mandatory social-responsibility disclosures.
+According to their findings increased awareness of firms' safety records affects political costs, reputational concerns, and/or activism by investors or other parties and through these channels could provide an incentive for managers to improve mines safety.
+By comparing mines owned by SECregistered issuers with mines that are not, they find that safety records in financial reports decrease mining-related citations and injuries but reduce labor productivity.